biqqles/flair/README.md

 # flair
 **flair** (*FreeLancer Augmentation and Inspection at Runtime*) is a client-side hook for the 2003 space sim [*Freelancer*](https://en.wikipedia.org/wiki/Freelancer_%28video_game%29) which requires no changes to the game files and no code to be injected into the game's process.
+It supports Freelancer running natively on Windows and also on Linux under WINE.

-flair achieves this through a combination of hooking user input, reading process memory and window interaction using the Win32 API, and an understanding of Freelancer's static data provided by [flint](https://github.com/biqqles/flint).
+flair achieves this through a combination of hooking user input, reading process memory and window interaction using the Win32 API or Linux syscalls, and an understanding of Freelancer's static data provided by [flint](https://github.com/biqqles/flint).
 Through these means flair allows the game's state to be inspected in real-time.
 It also allows the game client to be augmented, for example adding clipboard access to the game's chat box or implementing a custom command line interface.

 ### Installation
 flair is on [PyPI](https://pypi.org/project/fl-flair/):